A World of Opportunity for Findlay Students

 Led by professor of pharmaceutical science Chandra Sekar, Ph.D., the students were able to enter into the world of Eastern medicine through his connections.
 An alumnus of Birla Institute of Technology and recipient of an Indian Pharmaceutical Association (IPA) award, Sekar is currently the University of Findlay’s International Ambassador for Pharmacy Education.
 In this position, he works to develop immersive opportunities for Findlay pharmacy students in India and the United Arab Emirates.
 “Dr. Sekar inspired me to think of people and patients as part of a world larger than the one immediately around us,” said Mitchell.
 Sekar plans a study abroad trip once a year.
 Findlay students in their sixth year, their final year, are able to participate in this opportunity.
 The five weeks spent abroad count towards their APPE hours and prevent any delay in graduation.

-To learn more about the academic experiences in Findlay’s College of Pharmacy please visit https://www.findlay.edu/pharmacy/.
+To learn more about the academic experiences in Findlay’s College of Pharmacy and studying abroad, please visit https://www.findlay.edu/pharmacy/.